CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 2020 and 2021 were extraordinary years.
 From late 2019, Victoria was affected by [devastating bush fires](https://www.vic.gov.au/2019-20-eastern-victorian-bushfires) and a State of Disaster was declared on 2 January 2020.
 Due to the smoke, health warnings were issued with Melbourne's [air quality](https://www.theguardian.com/australia-news/2020/jan/14/melbourne-choked-by-hazardous-smoke-as-bushfires-continue-to-burn-across-victoria) said to be the 'worst in the world' in mid-January.

 From March 2020 and through 2021, Melbourne enacted a broad range of [public health measures to curb the spread of Covid-19](https://www.dhhs.vic.gov.au/coronavirus-update-victoria-26-march-2020).
 These restrictions spanned density limitations in public spaces and the donning of masks outside the home, through to measures aimed at minimising population mobility.

+Let's see if the data reflects

 Due to these unprecedented disruptions, one would expect some impact on normal cycling behaviours.

 <br>
 ###### Monthly bicycle volume and speed by sensor